 Doesn’t that sound easier than tilling all the grass for a new garden?

-You can see the beds in the upper part of the picture have been prepared too, and will grow the corn for this year.
-The technique is the same.
-(You can read how to grow a weed-free corn patch here.)
+The bed in the upper part of the picture has been prepared, too, to grow corn for this year.
+The technique is the same, though you can read more details on how to grow a weed-free corn patch here.

-This is the part I want to encourage you with: I have very few weeds the entire remainder of the season.
+This is the part I want to encourage you with: when planting a garden bed this way I have very few weeds the entire remainder of the season.
 Honest!